Jack-710/DECO3500_Electronic-graffiti-system/README.md

 - **Collaboration**: GitHub, MS Teams

 ## 📅 Timeline
-- Week Weeks 1–4:Start forming a team
+- Weeks 1–4:Start forming a team
 - Weeks 4–6:Determine the topic and start preparation
 - Weeks 7–9:From low-fidelity images to basic software
 - Weeks 9–12:Continue to modify the software until the finished product is presented